- Location: West Virginia

 Aside from the fact that it doesn't license you to operate a motor vehicle, a photo ID card is much like a driver's license in function.
 The ID card will include your basic information (name, address, height, weight, age, etc.) and your picture.
 You can also display your choice to become an organ donor on your ID card.

-- Take proof of your identity, two proofs of WV residency and proof of your Social Security number.
+- Take 1 proof of your identity, 2 proofs of WV residency, and 1 proof of your Social Security number.

 Child Identification Card